What is an Archetype?

 For humans, speech was a very powerful act of creation.
 Certain words were considered sacred and unspeakable.
 Words could have the power to change the world.
 In this type of creation, those who can speak have the same power as the creator.
 They have an innate capacity to remake the world, because they have the capacity to form speech.

 At this point we have a created world and this is our third archetype.
 We can see many differences on the surface of things, but we no longer realized that underneath everything what we see was made of the same stuff.
 The origins or the beginning point is hidden behind a surface that makes things seem very different from one another.
 In this set of archetypes, the truth is that behind the surface everything is interconnected because it came from the same stuff.
 Behind the surface is something infinite.

-This archetype is frequently represented by the web of life, and also the weaving of the wyrdd.
-In the web of life everything is interconnected by the long thread that makes up the web.
-The same is true of the Norse myth’s wyrd.
-The three wyrdd or fates while being tied to concepts of time and destiny also represent the creation archetype through the weaving process.
-They take what is undifferentiated and by spinning create an infinite thread which is then woven into a fabric that creates the world.
+In the web of life, everything is interconnected by the long thread that makes up the web.
+The same is true of the Norse myth’s wyrdd.
+The three wyrdd or fates (Norns) are often understood as being tied to concepts of time and destiny.
+However, the Norns also represent the creation archetype through the weaving process.
+They take what is undifferentiated and by spinning create an infinite thread.
+That thread is then woven into a fabric that creates the world.
 The thread that runs through you also runs through me.

 “The One remains, the many change and pass;

 Heaven’s light for ever shines, Earth’s shadows fly;

 Rereading this article, I realized that destruction archetypes could be considered one of the creation archetypes.
 We often think of destruction of as the opposite of creation.
 However, the destruction process is essential to fostering truly new life.

 When an environment gets to burdened by existing creations, it can become almost impossible to reorder what exists to make something new.
 For the third creation archetype, the existing world, any change has to take into account the existing rules and requirements of everything that has already been created.
 The inertia or resistance of the actualized world will resist most attempts to reorder things.